Decimalish

 toFixed(valueNumeric, rules?: RoundingRules): NumericString

 A string representation of the provided Numeric value using fixed notation.
-Uses rules to specify precision or places and the rounding mode should that result in fewer digits.
+Uses rules to set precision or places, and a rounding mode when that results in fewer digits.

 Scientific notation